 3. Stay well informed on your situation

 When in doubt, it never hurts to have more information about your credit situation.
-By getting in touch with My Credit File and tracking down your credit history, you can learn more about your credit history.
+By getting a copy of your Equifax credit report and tracking down your credit history, you can learn more about your credit history.
 This information is free and you can see the credit information the banks see from Equifax.

 Your credit file is one of your greatest assets, and we want you to make the most of it.

 Individuals must not rely on this information to make a financial or investment decision.
 Before making any decision, please consult a financial planner or an accountant to take into account your particular investment objectives, financial situation and individual needs.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.